-The Kelty Salida 2 Person tent is a great value at a great price (MSRP is $150, without footprint.)
+The Kelty Salida 2 Person Tent is a great value at a great price (MSRP is $150, without a footprint.)
 It is very easy to set up and comes with standard features, like a gear loft, that other manufacturers make you pay extra for.
 At 3 pounds 14 ounces, it’s a good choice for car camping and backpacking trips, if you can split the weight between two people.